-Learning Outcomes of the QUALIFI Level 3 Extended Diploma in Business, Management and Study Skills
+Learning Outcomes of the QUALIFI Level 3 Diploma in Business Management

-Learners studying for the QUALIFI Level 3 Extended Diploma in Business, Management and Study Skills will be expected to develop the following skills during the programme of study:
+Learners studying for the QUALIFI Level 3 Diploma in Business Management will be expected to develop the following skills during the programme of study:

-- 1. The ability to read and use appropriate literature with a full and critical understanding the ability to think independently and solve problems - 2.
-Apply subject knowledge and understanding to address familiar and unfamiliar problems - 3.
-Recognise the moral and ethical issues of business practice and research, appreciating the need for ethical standards and professional codes of conduct - 4.
-An appreciation of the interdisciplinary nature of business and service provision - 5.
-Capacity to give a clear and accurate account of a subject, in a mature way and engage in debate and dialogue both with specialists and non-specialists - 6.
-Transferable skills and knowledge that will enable individuals to meet changes in business - 7.
+- 1. The ability to read and use appropriate literature with a full and critical understanding - 2.
+The ability to think independently and solve problems - 3.
+Apply subject knowledge and understanding to address familiar and unfamiliar problems - 4.
+Recognise the moral and ethical issues of business practice and research; appreciating the need for ethical standards and professional codes of conduct - 5.
+An appreciation of the interdisciplinary nature of business and service provision - 6.
+Capacity to give a clear and accurate account of a subject, in a mature way and engage in debate and dialogue both with specialists and non-specialists - 7.
+Transferable skills and knowledge that will enable individuals to meet changes in business - 8.
 To motivate individuals to progress to further professional development through future study or as part of their chosen career.

-These are the overall learning outcomes in line with a Level 3 qualification The learning outcomes and assessment criteria for each unit are outlined in the unit specifications.
+The learning outcomes and assessment criteria for each unit are outlined in the unit specifications.